Training Initiative for Evidence-Informed Policy

 Read about our TREE work here.

 This training on remote sensing tools and geospatial methods in impact evaluations serves as an introductory guide to leveraging satellite imagery for evaluating development interventions.
 It introduces participants to fundamental remote sensing concepts and provides resources for accessing and analyzing satellite data.
 Through a case study, participants learn to apply basic geospatial methods to assess intervention impacts.
-The module also offers hands-on guidance on measuring outcomes using remote sensing tools, while addressing key methodological challenges and limitations inherent in geospatial analysis for impact evaluation.
+The module also offers hands-on guidance on measuring outcomes using remote sensing Google Earth Engine, while addressing key methodological challenges and limitations inherent in geospatial analysis for impact evaluation.

 Basic evidence synthesis course